uliwitness/TrackStorer/README.txt

 Q: Where can I get support for TrackStorer?
 A: Nowhere.
 TrackStorer is provided "as is".
 If it works for you, fine.
 If it doesn't, tough luck.
 I'm making this code available because I keep getting asked.

-Q: Will you update TrackStorer to work with the changed library format in future iTunes releases?
+Q: Will you update TrackStorer to work with the new library format in current iTunes releases?
 A: Probably not.
 But you have the source code.
 Fix it and send me a pull request.